-A broleur gives up the last bite of a peanut Clif bar, takes one ibuprofen in order to share the other, uses the toilet down the hall in the team hotel for number twos.
+A broleur gives up the last bite of a peanut Clif bar, takes one ibuprofen and shares the other, uses the toilet down the hall in the team hotel for number twos.
 Broleurs can be relied upon to do their share at the front, wait for their brethren - and sistren - at the top of the hill (grinning), but always cross the finish line together.

 “It’s about the body only up to a certain point.
 There comes a point when you’re both so far into the red and so far over your limit that it turns mental; it’s a mental game.
 It’s like you both have your hands in the fire and the first to pull out loses.”